camunda/camunda-docs-manual/content/webapps/cockpit/bpmn/process-instance-migration.md

 ## Remove an existing mapping

-You can remove an existing mapping by clicking the <button class="btn btn-xs"><i class="glyphicon glyphicon-remove"></i></button> button in the lower right corner of the activity.
+You can remove an existing mapping by hovering over the mapped activity and clicking the <button class="btn btn-xs"><i class="glyphicon glyphicon-remove"></i></button> button in the lower right corner.

 ## Link diagrams navigation

 Checking the link diagrams navigation checkbox causes view changes of one diagram to be displayed on the other diagram, too.
-If you move, zoom or reset one diagram, the other diagram is moved, too.
+If you move, zoom or reset one diagram, the same change is applied to the other diagram, too.
 To move both diagrams independently from each other, uncheck this box.

 ## Check incorrect mappings